shmoergh/brain-cv-tuner/README.md

 # Brain CV Tuner

 Firmware for calibrating Brain CV outputs with a tuner-guided workflow.
-It lets you calibrate channel A and B across `0V..10V` in 1V steps and save the result to Brain SDK calibration storage.
+It lets you calibrate channel A and B across `0V..10V` in 1V steps for precise 1V/oct tracking.
+The calibration values are saved to Brain SDK calibration storage and persisted across firmwares which use the Brain SDK.
+This allows a single calibration to be automatically reused between different firmwares.

 ## Build